Hey politicians — don’t hate the internet, hate the game

 “The amount of information was increasing much more rapidly than our understanding of what to do with it,” writes Silver, “Paradoxically, the result of having so much more shared knowledge was increasing isolation along national and religious lines.”
 Our current predicament is markedly similar.

-In 2015, the Economist compared the invention of the smartphone to that of the printed book.
-A recent study by the International Data Corporation found that the total amount of data generated every year, the “digital universe”, will approximately double every year from 2005 to 2020.
+In 2015, The Economist compared the invention of the smartphone to that of the printed book.
+A recent study by the International Data Corporation found that the total amount of data generated every year, the “digital universe,” will approximately double every year from 2005 to 2020.

-The digital dam has cracked—the deluge of information holds promise and peril—but we are in a unique position to choose order over chaos.
+The digital dam has cracked — the deluge of information holds promise and peril — but we are in a unique position to choose order over chaos.
 It is only natural that we are having trouble navigating this overflow of information, but it would be wrong to regard this predicament, or the tools associated with it, as the exclusive problem.

 In a 2012 report the National Intelligence Council said that individual empowerment could prove a solution to society’s greatest plights.
-To turn against the tools that make the Internet a free information medium would undermine the positive side of individual empowerment.
+To turn against the tools that make the internet a free information medium would undermine the positive side of individual empowerment.

-This side enables innovations like Taiwan’s anti-fake news bot or bots that combat the isolation of echo chambers online, it enables individuals to keep their bank details and health information secret, and it encourage entrepreneurs to drive positive societal innovations.
+This side enables innovations like Taiwan’s anti-fake news bot or bots that combat the isolation of echo chambers online, it enables individuals to keep their bank details and health information secret and it encourages entrepreneurs to drive positive societal innovations.

-The need for carefully considered data and Internet policy is, however, indisputable.
-Tim Berners Lee has suggested that giving consumers the right to own their data and regulating online advertising would be good starts.
-To wantonly call for regulation that infringes on human rights, however, will in the end result in less safe—and information rich—society.
+The need for carefully considered data and internet policy is, however, indisputable.
+Tim Berners-Lee has suggested that giving consumers the right to own their data and regulating online advertising would be good starts.
+To wantonly call for regulation that infringes on human rights, however, will in the end result in a less safe — and information rich — society.

-We must ask ourselves, what aspects of the Internet are intrinsic to democracy and are they divisible from those necessary for control?
+We must ask ourselves, what aspects of the internet are intrinsic to democracy and are they divisible from those necessary for control?
 Freedom of speech and the right to privacy are essential to democracy and need to be preserved online.
 When it comes to harm, and specifically to one’s right to free speech infringing upon another citizen’s well-being or rights, we must establish boundaries.

-There is a profusion of data about known disinformation or terrorist recruiting campaigns online—social media companies must be more open with this information.
+There is a profusion of data about known disinformation or terrorist recruiting campaigns online — social media companies must be more open with this information.
 Sharing it with researchers could allow for solutions to be developed while preventing overregulation or outright public sharing of proprietary knowledge.
 Another long-term solution is to keep democratic values in mind while designing new technologies.
-As John Markoff writes,“how we design our increasingly autonomous machines will determine the nature of our society and our economy”.
+As John Markoff writes,“how we design our increasingly autonomous machines will determine the nature of our society and our economy.”

 We’re currently living in a time digital strategists have deemed the data wild west.
 The next decade the data policies set could determine the basis of digital rights for the foreseeable future.
 Reason is most useful at times when it seems least reasonable — we would do well to approach digital problems with nuanced solutions and informed policy that ensure liberal democracy within the digital sphere.Featured Image: JIM WATSON/AFP/Getty Images